-Bids for funding must take the form of a formal detailed scheme submission as discussed in this section, it must contain all of the information listed under 4.3.1, and 4.3.2 of this document and must also include a scheme summary using the submission summary pro-forma supplied by the Programme Administrator.
+Bids for funding must take the form of a formal detailed scheme submission as discussed in this section, it must contain all of the information listed under 4.3.1, and 4.3.2 of this document and must also include a scheme summary using the scheme submission form (SSF) supplied by the Programme Administrator.
 (An example of this form can be seen in Appendix 1).
-Primary Bidders are required to complete and send to the Programme Administrator a signed, hard copy of each submission.
-Schemes must also be submitted electronically to the Programme Administrator using the software that will be provided.
+Primary Bidders are required to complete and send signed electronic copies of each submission to the Programme Administrator.